spacetelescope/ullyses/ullyses/README.md

 ## Installation

-> :warning: **This release is intended for use only in reprocessing ULLYSES Data Release 1.**
+> :warning: **This release is intended for use only in reprocessing ULLYSES Data Release 1.** :warning:
 >
 > Please use the release best suited for your needs.